BoiledWater1997/Yomio-Dictionary-Data/README.md

 ## Overview

 The dataset is a processed and extended version of Japanese dictionary data, designed for efficient use in a mobile learning app.
+The dataset is compressed using gzip.
+Decompress before use.

 ## Sources